qooxdoo/qooxdoo/docs/desktop/layout/README.md

 always better to position children using a layout manager.

 The layout manager can be configured on any widget, but most classes only have the protected methods to control the layout.
-In fact it doesn't make sense to control the layout manager of a `Spinner`, `ComboBox`, etc. from outside.
+In fact, it doesn't make sense to control the layout manager of a `Spinner`, `ComboBox`, etc. from outside.
 So this scenario is quite common.
 Some widgets however publish the layout API.
-One of them is the above mentioned widget/composite widget.
+One of them is the above-mentioned widget/composite widget.
 It exposes the layout system and the whole children API.

 The nature of layout managers is that each one has specialized options for its